Land reforms by country: Paraguay

-Paraguay has been known to have experienced some obstacles in its political history that have been known mostly as dictatorship and corruption.
-Paraguay's history is what has shaped the Paraguay we see today and as well as what has brought along the unequal land distributions.
-From the War of the Triple Alliance (1864-1870) Paraguay came out losing land to Argentina, Brazil, and Uruguay as well as suffered from a great decline in population and was left with political instability.
+Paraguay's history is characterized by dictatorship and corruption.
+Colonial Paraguay had the encomienda system of forced labor and land distribution.
+Paraguay's history has brought along unequal land distributions.
+From the War of the Triple Alliance (1864–1870) Paraguay came out losing land to Argentina, Brazil, and Uruguay as well as suffered from a great decline in population and was left with political instability.
 Land in Paraguay has been known to be unequally distributed therefore prolonging rural poverty in Paraguay.

+Nearly all land was owned by the Paraguay state following the War of the Triple Alliance.
+With the land sale laws of 1883 and 1885, the land was sold.
+Much of the land was sold to political elites who were able to secure loans from the state bank to acquire the land.
+Restrictions were placed on the ability of peasants to acquire land.
+The land sales led to the creation of landed estates and concentration of wealth.

+The first major land reform was introduced following the February Revolution in 1936.
+The Agrarian Reform Law of May 1936 expropriated up to 5 million acres, and created more small- and medium-sized farms.
+Squatters were prioritized to receive land.
+After Rafael Franco was ousted from power in 1937, the pace of land redistribution slowed.

-Following the Triple Alliance War the nation underwent a 35-year dictatorship of President Alfredo Stroessner in the years of 1954 to 1989.
-Stroessner was known to take away many campesino's land in order to give it to military officials, foreign corporations and civilian supporters, "over eight million hectares of state-owned land (20 percent of total land) were given away or sold at negligible prices to friends of the regime, who accumulated huge tracts of land."
+Under the dictatorship of President Alfredo Stroessner in the years of 1954 to 1989, the regime took away many campesino's land in order to give it to military officials, foreign corporations and civilian supporters, "over eight million hectares of state-owned land (20 percent of total land) were given away or sold at negligible prices to friends of the regime, who accumulated huge tracts of land."
 Stroessner also faked an alliance with the Colorado Party in order to distribute public land.
 Campesinos' cries for help for land reform were ignored and the prosecution against them continued, causing them to suffer from high poverty rates.
 June S. Beittel said that as a result of the unequal distribution of land it left, “ rural areas the most poverty-stricken.”
 In the year of 1954, the Truth and Justice Committee focused on getting justice for the abuses many Campesinos were facing from their own government.

 After decades of controversy over government land policy, two agrarian laws were created in 1963.
 These laws were known as the Agrarian Statute, "limiting the maximum size of landholding to 10,000 hectares in Eastern Paraguay and 20,000 hectares in the Chaco."
 However, these laws were rarely enforced.
 Under the Agrarian Statute, there was also the creation of IBR (Instituto de Bienestar Rural) which "mandated to plan colonization programs, issue land titles to farmers, and provide new colonies with support services."
 Although IBR focused on serving the land needs of farmers their task was so big and its resources so little that their goals for helping farmers were out of reach.